MOST HOMES, NEW OR OLD, NEED A TECHNOLOGY UPDATE OF THE INSULATION AND AIR SEALING AT JOINTS IN WALLS AND ATTICS:

 1) PolyIso Foam:

 One step down from PolyIso and MUCH easier to accomplish is to contract a "Dense Cellulose" insulation service to fill the home's outer walls and vaulted ceilings which stops air leaks and increases the effective insulation value.
-Example: A 2x4 wall with fiberglass batts rated at 13 has so many leaks and gaps that the wall is not R13 but effectivly R9 or less.
+Example: A 2x4 wall with fiberglass batts rated at 13 has so many leaks and gaps that the wall is not R13 but effectively R9 or less.
 Enjoy the pictures below of BestWay Insulation performing a dense pack job on my home in January 2010:

 DENSE PACK Cellulose: (not loose pack) The above Photo and lower photos demonstrate the service of "dense pack Tube Fill" for existing homes.

 Existing homes can be "Re-insulated" and sealed after they were built to a much higher quality standard than originally insulated by the builder.
 The trick is to stuff new cellulose very tightly into the walls to reduce the air exchange of cold winter air.
-The loose charactoristic of fiberglass makes it impossible to stop air flow.
+The loose characteristic of fiberglass makes it impossible to stop air flow.
 "Tube fill" will correct two birds in one shot: 1) Add R value and 2) Stop or reduce air leaks.
-By using a "tube fill" process through holes drilled into the walls, Cellulose can be tightly packed into outside 2x4 (or 2x6) caveties.
+By using a "tube fill" process through holes drilled into the walls, Cellulose can be tightly packed into outside 2x4 (or 2x6) cavities.
 This will compress the old fiberglass insulation against the wall and create a dense pack in it's place.
 IT IS THE INNER CORNERS AND CREVICES THAT COUNT!
 Pre cut Fiberglass batts installed by the original builder are not tight into corners therefore and air flows very well through your outer walls, unknown to the homeowner except to complain that the room is always cold.

 Above shows typical fiberglass that does NOT stop air leakage into the home.